genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

-So by default all error/warning messages will have the following properties along with any extra properties that are needed to represent error:
+So by default, all error/warning messages have the following properties, along with any extra properties that are needed to represent error:

-CODE: Represents error code, which can be of two types:
+CODE is the error code, which can be of two types:
-- [ErrorCode](../error-codes): This is the ENUM class which contains list of different error codes coming from server
+- [ErrorCode](../error-codes) is the ENUM class that contains a list of different error codes coming from the server
-- String: This provides flexibility to pass any code which is not part of ErrorCode enum
+- String is used to pass any code that is not part of ErrorCode enum

-TEXT: Is of type String and contains more detail information about the error code that is being sent
+TEXT is of type String and contains more detailed information about the error code that is being sent

-STATUS_CODE: Is of type ENUM, represented by HttpStatusCode enum class, which corresponds to netty HttpResponseStatus and will be used to represent HTTP status of all error/warning messages
+STATUS_CODE is of type ENUM, represented by HttpStatusCode enum class, which corresponds to netty `HttpResponseStatus` and will be used to represent HTTP status of all error/warning messages

-Similar to GenesisError, we also have common interface called GenesisNackReply to represent all the NACK messages as shown below:
+There is also the common interface `GenesisNackReply`, for NACK messages:

 ```kotlin
 interface GenesisNackReply {